-The College participates in the Teachers' Pension Scheme (England and Wales) ("the TPS") for its teaching staff.
-The pension charge for the year includes contributions payable to the TPS of £991,908 (2016: £937,777) and at the year-end £138,397 (2016-£Nil) was accrued in respect of contributions to this scheme.
+The School participates in the Teachers' Pension Scheme ("the TPS") for its teaching staff.
+The pension charge for the year includes contributions payable to the TPS of £1,004,378 (2017: £991,908) and at the year-end £NIL (2017-£138,397) was accrued in respect of contributions to this scheme.

-The TPS is an unfunded multi-employer defined benefits pension scheme governed by the Teachers' Pensions Regulations 2010 and the Teachers' Pension Scheme Regulations 2014.
+The TPS is an unfunded multi-employer defined benefits pension scheme governed by The Teachers' Pensions Regulations 2010 (as amended) and The Teachers' Pension Scheme Regulations 2014 (as amended).
 Members contribute on a "pay as you go" basis with contributions from members and the employer being credited to the Exchequer.
 Retirement and other pension benefits are paid by public funds provided by Parliament.

-The employer contribution rate is set following scheme valuations undertaken by the Government Actuary Department.
-The latest valuation report in respect of the TPS was prepared at 31 March 2012 and was published in June 2014.
-This report confirmed an employer contribution rate for the TPS of 16.4% from 1 September 2015.

-The Department of Education has also devolved the scheme administration costs to scheme employers in the form of an administration charge of 0.08% of the employers' salary costs which has resulted in a total employer payment rate of 16.48%.
+The employer contribution rate is set by the Secretary of State following scheme valuations undertaken by the Government Actuary's Department.
+The most recent actuarial valuation of the TPS was prepared as at 31 March 2012 and the valuation report, which was published in June 2014, confirmed an employer contribution rate for the TPS of 16.4% from 1 September 2015.
+Employers are also currently required to pay a scheme administration levy of 0.08% giving a total employer contribution rate of 16.48%.